 (ii) The date, time and place of the hearing.
 All efforts will be made to hold the hearing in the county(ies) requesting withdrawal.

-(b) On the date, time and place designated in the notice, the department of mental health will conduct a hearing at which any person or representative of any organization affected by the proposed action of the county may appear and be heard in person.
+(b) On the date, time and place designated in the notice, the department of mental health and addiction services will conduct a hearing at which any person or representative of any organization affected by the proposed action of the county may appear and be heard in person.
 Written or oral comment may be provided.

 (c) The director shall designate a hearing officer to preside at said hearing.
 Such officer shall review the testimony and make a recommendation within thirty days to the director.